 visit the Ruin Bar on a Budapest Pub crawl

 Cost 15 EUR

-Becky’s Tip – Szimpla Kert is amazing at night.
+Becky’s Tip – Szimpla Kert is amazing at night but a very popular place to go.
 But you can also go during the daytime and grab some food or drink.
 Plus it’s quieter to explore all the different rooms… you will see what I mean when you visit!
 Open from 12 noon.

 Cost from 6000 HUF/ 20 EUR (1-day option)

 Travel in style around Budapest on the hop-on/hop-off bus and make sure you don’t miss any of those top tourist attractions!